fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/05_bitwise.md

 It can be skipped as the knowledge gained from this lesson is needed only in very specific situations.
 </div>

-## binary operations
+## bitwise operations

+... are nothing more than logical operations applied bitwise.
+For example, if one 8-bit number has bits a, b, c, d, e, f, g, h and other one has bits A, B, C, D, E, F, G, H then a bitwise AND would form a number with bits (a AND A), (b AND B), (c AND C) and so on.
+In other words, bitwise operations are logical operations applied on consecutive pairs of same-position bits from both operands.

-Should be performed on unsigned types - numbers are expected to behave as pure binary values.
+Bitwise operations should be performed on unsigned integer types - numbers are expected to behave as pure binary values.
 Sign bits would cause complications: in some cases, using bit operations on signed integers is implementation-defined behaviour or even undefined behaviour.

-With smart use of these operators, one can set or test specific single bits in any integer.
-This is often done for *bitmasks*.

 ## bitwise operators